-The special permit segment will cross areas with moderate to high susceptibility for landslides, but the majority of the special permit segment area contains low incidence.
-Based on local data (United States Department of Agriculture - Natural Resources Conservation Service, 2016), erosion hazards within the Project area are rated as slight to moderate under ordinary climatic conditions as shown in Figure 2.
+The Project will cross areas with high landslide susceptibility, but the majority of the Project area contains low incidence as shown on Figure 2 below.
 These designations are based primarily on degree of slope and soil type.
-Aerial and foot reconnaissance, as well as the 70 + years of operating history of the existing pipelines have indicated that landslides are not and have not historically been an issue at the location of the special permit segment between MP 2.74 and MP 2.89.
-Areas within the mine have since been reclaimed and the area has been abandoned.
+Aerial and foot reconnaissance, as well as the 70+ years of operating history of existing pipelines have indicated that landslides are not and have not historically been an issue at the location of this Project.

-NFG will be prepared to implement mitigation, in accordance with 49 CFR 192.317, during construction in areas of high landslide potential, including areas that may contain liquefied soils, steep slopes, and/or high-water tables on a site-specific basis by decreasing the spacing of trench and slope breakers and/or adding drain tiles, if appropriate.
-The insertion method itself serves as a substantial mitigation step as it would require 38.9 acres less of disturbance than the open-cut method which would result in less likelihood for disturbing existing stable slopes and creating potential landslides because of construction activities.
+NFG will be prepared to implement mitigation, in accordance with 49 CFR 192.317, during construction in areas of high landslide potential, including areas that may contain liquefied soils, steep slopes, and/or high water tables on a site-specific basis by decreasing the spacing of trench and slope breakers and/or adding drain tiles, if appropriate.
+The FlexSteel insertion method would require 34.2 acres less of disturbance than the open-cut direct bury method of construction which would result in less likelihood for disturbing existing stable slopes and creating potential landslides because of construction activities.